Legal

 CONTINUAL IMPROVEMENT//

-We also continue to raise awareness through internal module training or due-diligence practices ensuring that new members to the NES Fircroft team, either direct staff or external providers, understand our core values and expectations.
+We continue to assess risks across the geographical areas in which we operate and raise awareness through internal module training or due-diligence practices, ensuring that new members to the NES Fircroft team, either direct staff or external providers, understand our core values and expectations.

 CONSULTATION & APPROVAL//